bmwcarit/Emma/doc/readme-emma.md

 * There has to be at least one **configID** defined
 * You must select a compiler for every configID, by defining the **compiler** key.
 The possible values are:
     * "GHS" - Green Hills Compiler
-* You must assign the following config files for each configID by defining the following key, value pairs:
+* You must assign the following configuration files for each configID by defining the following key, value pairs:
-    * by defining **addressSpacesPath**, the config file that defines the address spaces is assigned
+    * by defining **addressSpacesPath**, the configuration file that defines the address spaces is assigned
-    * The config files have to be in the same folder as the globalConfig.json
+    * The configuration files have to be in the same folder as the globalConfig.json
-    * The config files don't need to be different for each configID (for example you can use the same address spaces config file for all the configIDs)
+    * The configuration files don't need to be different for each configID (for example you can use the same address spaces configuration file for all the configIDs)
 * The mapfiles:
     * specifies a folder **relative** to the one given via **--mapfiles** command line argument
     * is optional, if is defined for a configID, then the map files belonging to this configId will be searched for within this folder